National Medal for Museum and Library Service

 From 1994 to 1999, the award was known as the National Award for Museum Service and given to museums only.
 From 2000 to 2006, it was awarded to three museums and three libraries annually, and was known as the "National Award for Museum and Library Service".
-From 2007 to the present, it has borne its present name, and been awarded to five museums and five libraries.
+From 2007 to the present, it has borne its present name, and been awarded to up to five museums and five libraries.

 The lists of awardees for 1994–2009 are drawn from the 2009 medals booklet, published by the IMLS.